airbytehq/airbyte-academy/docs/ai-chatbot/lesson_7.md

 ## Create Destination Connector

-To send data from our source, we set up [PGVector](https://supabase.com/docs/guides/database/extensions/pgvector//),  as our destination.
+To send data from our source, we set up <a href="https://supabase.com/docs/guides/database/extensions/pgvector//" target="_blank">PGVector</a>,  as our destination.
 This allows for vector similarity search,  which will be powerful as shown later.

 ![pgvector](https://hackmd.io/_uploads/Sk6PJx3B1l.png)